solomkinmv/site/personal-site/content/posts/vitejs-to-nextjs-migration.md

 export default Page;
 ```

-Also, that allowed me to customize metadata for each page and add custom title and description.
+This method also enabled me to customize metadata for each page, adding unique titles and descriptions.

 ```tsx
 export function generateMetadata({params}: Props): Metadata {